-BZS frequently represents public sector clients in class action and other complex litigation.
-BZS’s attorneys represent these clients – which include cities and other municipalities as well as their pension funds, county governments, an educational institution, and a labor union representing government employees – in vindicating their legal interests, often by seeking recoveries for losses resulting from unlawful corporate practices.
+BZS frequently represents public sector clients in class action and other complex litigation, including direct action or “opt-out” cases.
+BZS’s attorneys represent these clients – which include cities, counties, and other municipalities as well as their pension funds, an educational institution, and government employees’ labor union’s health and welfare fund– in vindicating their legal interests, often by seeking recoveries for losses resulting from unlawful corporate practices.

 Clinton County v.
 Purdue Pharma L.P., et al.; Bucks County v.
 Purdue Pharma L.P., et al.

-BZS represents Clinton County and Bucks County, Pennsylvania in connection with anticipated lawsuits against some of the nation’s largest drug manufacturers and distributors.
-The cases allege that the manufacturer defendants mislead the public about the dangers of prescription opioids, and that the wholesale distributor defendants responsible for distributing opioids into the community disregarded their obligation to monitor the distribution to ensure drugs were dispersed for legitimate medical needs.
+BZS represents Bucks County Clinton County, Mercer County and several municipalities, and, Pennsylvania, in connection with lawsuits against some of the nation’s largest drug manufacturers, distributors, and pharmacy chains.
+The cases allege that the manufacturer defendants misled the public about the dangers of prescription opioids, and that the wholesale distributor and pharmacy defendants responsible for distributing opioids into the community disregarded their obligation to monitor the distribution of narcotics and to ensure drugs were dispensed for legitimate medical needs.
+The cases are pending.

 In re: LIBOR-Based Financial Instruments Antitrust Litigation, No. 11-MD-2262 (S.D.N.Y.).